-Obviously, earned media is extremely valuable for every company, as it is about comments, posts or articles that were created by customers, users or even fans - voluntarily.
-This content is not only an honest and convincing form of advertising (word of mouth), it is also essential for further internal developments.
-What does the public really think about a brand?
-What do customers particularly like about a new product?
-What is most convincing in everyday life?
+Earned media carries immense value for any company.
+It consists of comments, posts or articles that have been voluntarily created by customers, users or even devoted fans.
+This content not only serves as authentic and persuasive advertising (akin to word of mouth) but is also essential for further internal developments.
+It offers insights into what the public genuinely thinks about a brand, what customers particularly like about a new product, and what resonates most in their everyday life.

-With the great benefits that earned media brings, it also carries risks.
-The image created and controlled by a company has been carefully built and clearly defined.
-In contrast, the content created by customers and followers can hardly be controlled or influenced and is therefore quite unpredictable.
-If customer opinions deviate strongly from the company‘s created image, this can lead to conflicts and eventually cause damage to the company.
+Despite the great benefits of earned media, it is not without challenges.
+While a company meticulously creates and maintains its image, content created by customers and followers can hardly be controlled or influenced and is quite unpredictable.
+Diverging customer opinions from the company‘s created image can lead to conflicts and potentially harm the company’s reputation.

-In addition, earned media is extremely difficult to measure.
-Even if the content can be identified, it is difficult qualitatively investigate it or to attach a pricetag.
-For quantifying an approximate value, the following three models can be considered: the Return on Target Influence Model, the Media Impact Model and the Impressions Model.
+One of the primary challenges with earned media lies in its measurement.
+Even if the content can be identified, it is difficult qualitatively assessing it or assigning it a precise value.
+For quantifying an approximate worth, three models can be considered: the Return on Target Influence Model, the Media Impact Model and the Impressions Model.

 While the Return on Target Influence Model is the most common method for determining the effectiveness of measures, and the Media Impact Model is used to determine a return on investment (ROI), the Impressions Model deals with the calculation of the earned media value based on impressions.
 The larger the audience reached, the higher the awareness and thus the value for the company.

 Nevertheless, earned media is not an equivalent substitute for paid or owned media.
-It is the combination of the three marketing components that result in a holistic value-creating strategy.
+Instead, it is the synergy of the three marketing components that result in a holistic and value-driven strategy.

-To learn more about real-time media monitoring or data cubes for BI and which of the option fits your specific business case best, simply get in touch with our experts:
+To learn more about real-time media monitoring or data cubes for BI and determine which option best suits your specific business case best, simply click here to get in touch with our experts.

 You might also be interested in: